gimlet-io/gimlet-website/src/docs/make-kubernetes-an-application-platform-with-gimlet-stack.md

 ### Authorize Flux to fetch your GitOps repository

-The `stack bootstrap` command made a commit to the local copy of the GitOps repository with the gitops controller's deployment manifests.
+The `gimlet gitops bootstrap` command made a commit to the local copy of the GitOps repository with the gitops controller's deployment manifests.
 Let's push that now to origin main.

 Before you apply the just written manifests on your Kubernetes cluster, authorize Flux to fetch the contents from Github by creating a read-only deploy key in your GitOps repository.

 - Open GitHub, navigate to your repository, and under *Settings > Deploy* keys click on *Add deploy key*
-- Paste the ssh-rsa key from step 2) of the `stack bootstrap` output as a key. `flux-gitops` can be an appropriate name for it
+- Paste the ssh-rsa key from step 2) of the `gimlet gitops bootstrap` output as a key. `flux-gitops` can be an appropriate name for it
 - Make sure to leave the *Allow write access* checkbox unchecked

 ![Create a deploy-key](/deploy-key.png)